Festival Western de Saint-Tite

 The Festival Western de Saint-Tite is a major annual event held in September, in Saint-Tite, Quebec, Canada.

-Voted "Best Outdoor Rodeo in North America" since 1999, Saint-Tite's festival, now in its 52nd edition, attracts around 600,000 visitors every year.
+Voted "Best Outdoor Rodeo in North America" since 1999, Saint-Tite's festival attracts around 600,000 visitors every year.

 It developed from a rodeo inaugurated in 1967 to promote the leather industry.
 It hosts a major rodeo competition, along with other cultural events.

 During the two weeks of competition, the entire town shuts down to accommodate spectators.